The density-bounded twilight of starbursts in the early Universe: Anomalous Balmer line ratios

+The statistical tests thus far simply quantify whether the number of Case B violating galaxies can be successfully reproduced.
+As a further test we also calculate the probability that a Case B population could produce a population of galaxies with average offsets from the Case B ratio which is at least as extreme as the offsets for our observed Case B-violating sample.
+We again use the more conservative Case B values at 20\,000\,K. Also in the interest of producing a conservative estimate, we remove galaxies with the most extreme ratios, H$\alpha$/H$\beta<1.6$, where the line ratio measurements may be less reliable.
+We recover p-values of 0.00049 and 0.00003 H$\alpha$/H$\beta$ and H$\gamma$/H$\beta$ samples, respectively.

-We have shown that there are statistically significant anomalous Balmer line ratios in our sample, indicating a population of galaxies which deviate from Case B. However, it is impossible to distinguish between the scenarios which can cause deviations from Case B (e.g. density-bounded nebulae or optically thick Balmer lines) by considering line ratios in isolation.
+We have shown that there are statistically significant anomalous Balmer line ratios in our sample, indicating a population of galaxies which deviate from Case B. However, it is impossible to distinguish between the scenarios which can cause deviations from Case B (e.g. density-bounded nebulae or optically thick Balmer lines) by considering individual Balmer line ratios, as each model can produce a spread of these values.
+Instead, constraining power is strongest for galaxies with multiple Balmer line detections.
 For this reason, in this paper we focus our attention on the subsample of galaxies with a $5\sigma$ detection of H$\alpha$, H$\beta$, and H$\gamma$.
 While this leaves us with a smaller sample, the distribution of galaxies on the H$\alpha$/H$\beta$ versus H$\gamma$/H$\beta$ plot shown in Fig.~\ref{fig:Ha_Hg_vs_Ha_Hb_caseB} will allow us to disentangle dust and different non-Case B scenarios.

-To demonstrate this, we have also plotted lines representing Balmer absorption due to a shell of excited hydrogen surrounding a Case B ionisation-bounded nebula, following the prescription of \citet{Yanagisawa:2024aa}.
+To demonstrate this, we have also plotted lines representing Balmer absorption due to a shell of excited hydrogen surrounding a Case B ionisation-bounded nebula, following the prescription of \citet{Yanagisawa:2024ac}.
 We can see that while the combination of gas which is optically thick to Balmer lines and dust attenuation can explain a number of ABEs, this scenario cannot account for them all.
 In particular, galaxies which have elevated H$\gamma$/H$\beta$ are not well described by this scenario.